Ankush-Kt/sample_proj/README.md

 # sample_proj
-hi this documnet is for testing purose
+hi this documnet is for testing purpose
+//git integreation with vs code